 Impact of Removing Thermal Coal

 To properly assess the impact of excluding thermal coal companies, the index objective has to be considered.
-The S&P 500 ESG Index aims to offer a more sustainable version of the broad-based S&P 500, with similar risk and returns, making it a compelling tool for core replacement.
+The S&P 500 ESG Index is designed to reflect a sustainable, broad-based measurement of the U.S. equities market, with similar overall industry group weights as the benchmark S&P 500.
 As such, changes to the methodology need to be evaluated in the context of its implicit goal of keeping the tracking error low.
 As part of the consultation, data showing the realized tracking error of the S&P 500 ESG Index versus the S&P 500 between the 2019 and 2020 annual rebalances (1.08%) was thus compared to the hypothetical results that would have occurred had the new 5% thermal coal exclusion rule been in effect (1.11%).8 Based on this analysis, the removal of thermal coal companies does not appear to diminish the index’s ability to meet its objective.
 This important result, alongside the positive response from market participants generally in favor of the new rule, underpinned S&P DJI’s decision to implement this change.
 This decision reflects S&P DJI’s ongoing commitment to creating ESG indices to match investor conviction, as the lines surrounding the sustainable investment landscape continue to be drawn.

 1 The S&P ESG Index Series Methodology additionally excludes companies that perform poorly on the principles of the UN Global Compact (UNGC), companies involved in controversies deemed material to their ESG performance (according to the SAM Media & Stakeholder Analysis [MSA]), as well as companies that rank among the bottom 25% of S&P DJI ESG Scores, globally.
 As of Sept.
 21, 2020, companies with more than 5% of revenues generated from thermal coal were added to the list of ineligible companies for the index series.